 Between 1923 and 1963, Garrod conducted archaeological digs in France, Britain, Gibraltar, Bulgaria, Lebanon, Palestine and Iraq.
 On Gibraltar, she excavated Neanderthal sites, including a child she nicknamed Abel.
 Perhaps her most important fieldwork occurred at Mount Carmel, Palestine.
 Fieldwork there picked up speed ahead of the construction of Haifa Harbor as archaeologists feared that the site would be quarried right out of the harbor's way.
-In a Mount Carmel cave named Skhul, she found apparent remains of modern Homo sapiens; in a nearby cave named Tabun, she found remains of at least two people with Neanderthal characteristics.
+In a Mount Carmel cave named Skhul, she found apparent remains of at least 10 modern Homo sapiens; in a nearby cave named Tabun, she found remains of at least two people with Neanderthal characteristics.
 She studied and classified some 92,000 artifacts from Mount Carmel, and the sites she oversaw there eventually yielded a nearly continuous succession from the Old Stone Age to the Middle Stone Age.

 Garrod was especially interested in the chronology of archaeological evidence, and in 1938, she argued that the terms Lower, Middle and Upper Paleolithic should be used purely to denote time periods, not types of tools.
 Early on, starting in her first excavations on Gibraltar, she included observations of flora and fauna in her archaeological research.
 She may have been the first archaeologist to incorporate aerial photography into her work.
 When time for fieldwork was limited, she innovated, removing dirt and rock in large blocks that could be teased apart later.
 In later years, as her health declined, she found a way to stay in the game, observing the excavation from a nearby, well situated seat.

 Garrod was elected to the Disney Chair of Archaeology in 1939 (named for the academic John, not the animator Walt).
 She was awarded the professorship nine years before Cambridge awarded any degrees to women.
 Reflecting on her new post, she wrote: